A-Mue/WASA_Clim-Q-Sed_Input-Plot-Stats/README.md

-# WASA_Clim-Qobs
+# WASA_Clim-Q-Sed_Input-Plot-Stats

-For the WASA-SED model: A collection of R-scripts to generate input data.
+For the WASA-SED model: A collection of R-scripts to generate climate input data in the format needed by WASA-SED, reformat and analyse observed river discharge Q, plot input and output Climate data, Qobs/mod, and Sediment.

 Climate timerseries (ClimTS): download NCEP data, reformat, analyse statistics &amp; plot.